42jaylonw/42jaylonw.github.io/_pages/about.md

 ultimately involve Human-in-the-Loop processes.
 A more critical question is how to minimize human involvement while scaling these systems, inspired by Marc Raibert.

-I have previously interned at BAAI, SenseTime, Westlake University, and Tsinghua University.
-And exchanged at UC Berkeley and Shanghai Jiao Tong University.
+I have previously interned at BAAI, SenseTime, Westlake University, and Tsinghua University, and have also participated in exchange programs at UC Berkeley and Shanghai Jiao Tong University.